Ovulation Pregnancy Calculator

 3. Ovulation Pain (Mittelschmerz): About 20% of women feel a mild ache or twinge on one side of their lower abdomen as the ovary physically ruptures to release the egg.

-4. Positive LH Strips: Over-the-counter Ovulation Predictor Kits (OPKs) detect the surge of Luteinizing Hormone in your urine, signaling that ovulation will occur within 12 to 36 hours.
+4. Positive LH Strips: Over-the-counter Ovulation Predictor Kits (OPKs) detect the surge of Luteinizing Hormone in your urine, signaling that your ovulation days will begin within 12 to 36 hours.

 What Exactly is the "Fertile Window"?